3sztof/aws-iam-protected-api-gateways/README.md

     Feel free to modify the infrastructure setup / IAM Policies (attached to both the API and the client role) and explore the possibilities of AWS IAM Policies.

 This example is all about advocating for the often overlooked concept of AWS IAM based security.
-Please feel free to save code snippets (such as the reuseable request signer class ([src/client/utils/request_signer.py](src/client/utils/request_signer.py)) or parts of the infrastructure templates if you find them useful.
+Feel free to save code snippets (such as the reuseable request signer class ([src/client/utils/request_signer.py](src/client/utils/request_signer.py)) or parts of the infrastructure templates if you find them useful.

 > IMPORTANT Ending note:
  Never use 3rd party modules (often found on Github / online) that offer the AWS V4 request signing functionality.
 Those modules could potentially leak your credentials if designed (or updated) with malicious intent.